TurboGears/tg2docs/docs/main/Caching.rst

 Application-level Caching (Beaker)
 ----------------------------------

 TurboGears comes with application-level caching middleware enabled by default in QuickStarted projects.
 The middleware, `Beaker <http://beaker.groovie.org>`_ is the same package which provides Session storage for QuickStarted projects.
-Beaker is the standard cache framework of the Pylons web framework, on which TurboGears 2.x is based.
+Beaker is the standard cache framework of the Pylons web framework, on which TurboGears |version| is based.

 Beaker supports a variety of backends which can be used for cache or session storage:

 * memory -- per-process storage, extremely fast